 In our last post, we focused on the four problems and tasks that data science and machine learning is particularly well suited for.
 This is a good starting point for where you can focus your efforts.
 But there are still practical and business realities of your particular use case to consider.
 Specifically, why you are doing the project in the first place?
 What is the volume and quality of your data?
 And is there enough value in solving the problem to devote energy and resource to it?

-In this post we take you through a typical process we run on data science projects.
+In this post we take you through a typical process we run on data science projects involving questions to consider before launching a machine learning project.
 We start with the why of the project, through to discovery, implementation and last-mile delivery.
 This process isn’t always linear – in fact it’s almost never linear.
 But, in general, these are the steps that go through.

 Why is always a good place to start.
 Why are we doing this?
 What value do we think, or hope, it will deliver?

-The “why” helps form the vision of what you want to achieve.
+The “why” helps form the vision of what you want to achieve with your machine learning project.
 It makes it easier to communicate with other stakeholders, such as your CEO, your colleagues, or the data science team working on it.
 This is also when you sketch out what you think the final product will look like.
-Of course, this will change over the course of the project.
+Of course, this will change over the course of the machine learning project.

 To use an example: you are facing a high rate of customer churn.
 You think there’s some evidence you can predict when this will happen.
 You think you can use this information to stop customers from leaving.
 The why is clear here: you want to lose fewer customers.
 But should also think about how you’ll operationalise this.
 Who the key stakeholders are (maybe account managers or customer success), where you will need data from (CRM and your product), and what a final tool might look like (could be something as simple as an email notification to the account manager to intervene).